 Bled is famous for Lake Bled.
 A glacial lake with a small island in the middle and a huge cliff with a castle perched on top, overlooking the town.
 It is located in the Gorenjska region of Slovenia known for the Alps.
 Bled sits right between the Julian Alps, Karavanka Mountains, and Pokljuka forest (a personal favorite).

 Settlements have been recorded at Bled since the Mesolithic (middle stone age).
 It was later settled by early Slavic groups, then Frankish forces, then it was under Bavarian rule, then the Holy Roman Empire for 800 years!
-As Europe goes, Bled was bounced between Austrians and French, then was part of Yugoslavia, and finally back to Slovenia in present day.
+As Europe goes, Bled was bounced between Austrians and French, then was part of Yugoslavia, and finally back to Slovenia in the present day.